-The processed output of the Placid module will be an image ID and an image URL that you can use in further steps of your scenario.
-You can also see all of the images that Placid generated in the Images tab in the left menu of your project in Placid.
+The processed output of the Placid module will be an image ID / PDF ID and an image URL / PDF URL that you can use in further steps of your scenario.
+You can also see all of the images that Placid generated in the Log tabs in the left menu of your project in Placid.

 Now that your images are generated, you just need to decide what you want to do with them – like saving them somewhere or posting them on social media.

 Complete your scenario with another module of your choice!

 We have created some tutorials you can watch and/or read to see how to use Placid in your Make workflow:

 - How to create a nocode PDF generation microservice with Placid & Make